altgans/altgans.github.io/src/posts/linux-setup.md

 installed `smark.nvim`
-looking to set up markdown indent via Tab and S-Tab in nvim (can do `>>` and `<<`) decided to split `nvim` related config into a dedicated file TODO neovim find a way to add auto-spacing between lines in markdown (the current file here shows everything inline)
+looking to set up markdown indent via Tab and S-Tab in nvim (can do `>>` and `<<`) decided to split `nvim` related config into a dedicated file
+TODO: neovim find a way to add auto-spacing between lines in markdown (the current file here shows everything inline)

 2025-10-27 21:30
 installed https://www.soimort.org/translate-shell/